The funeral is the coming together of people to support the family, the public outpouring of grief and a chance to celebrate the life of the deceased.

 It isn’t always possible for everyone to attend the funeral in person and sometimes the emotions and distractions mean you can miss all that happened.
 A video record that you can watch later or send to family and friends can ensure that everyone can share the feelings and tributes expressed at the funeral.

-We can arrange professional video services to provide you with a permanent record on DVD.
+We can arrange professional video services to provide you with a permanent record on DVD or USB.
 The recording is edited and formatted as required (different parts of the world can use different formats).
-You can have as many copies of the DVD as you require.
+You can have as many copies of the DVD or USB as you require.

 This service can be provided from The Village Chapel at Gary Pickering Funerals, and at many venues around the Wairarapa by specialised providers.